LeasePlain.com

 LTB issues an order (or dismisses the application)

-If eviction is ordered, the order specifies when the tenant must leave.
-The tenant can request a review of the order or file for judicial review.
+If eviction is ordered, the order specifies the date the tenant must vacate.
+The tenant can request a review by a senior LTB adjudicator within 30 days, or seek judicial review at Divisional Court.

-If the tenant does not vacate by the date in the order, the landlord must request enforcement by the Sheriff (Court Enforcement Office).
-The landlord CANNOT change locks or remove belongings themselves.
+If the tenant does not vacate by the date in the order, the landlord must request enforcement by the Court Enforcement Office (Sheriff).
+The landlord CANNOT change locks, remove belongings, or cut services themselves.

 Your Rights When You Receive an Eviction Notice